fart-lab/fart/README.md

 ## Random Forest Models

-All three random forest models were trained in `model/FART-Random-Forest-Models.ipynb` using `fart_uncurated.csv` which needs to be downloaded for the script to function.
-The path in Cell 4 needs to be adjusted for the pandas import to succeed.
+All three tree-based classifiers were trained in `model/Tree-Baseline-Models.ipynb`.

 ## Transformer Models

-The transformer models were trained in `model/FART-Transformer-Models.ipynb`.
+The transformer models were trained in `model/FART_Models.ipynb`.
 The data is loaded using the hugging face api.
 For different pretrained models one needs to adjust the `model_checkpoint` parameter.
 To use a weighted loss fontion, one needs to use `trainer = CustomTrainer` instead of `trainer = Trainer`.
 To use augmentation on needs to set `augmentation = True`.
-The attention weights were extracted using `model/attention_extractor.ipynb`.
-Trained transformer models are available at https://huggingface.co/FartLabs.